slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"We are what we repeatedly do.
 Excellence, then, is not an act, but a habit."
 -- Will Durant*

 Habits are systems.
 We are essentially our habits.
-Habits are compound interest in real life.
+Habits are like compound interest in real life.

-Consistency doesn’t come from effort, it comes from showing up.
-Long term thinking and discipline will guarantee you an easier life.
+Consistency doesn’t result from effort; it comes from showing up.
+Long-term thinking and discipline will guarantee you an easier life.

 > *"At any given time, I’m either trying to pick up a good habit or discard a previous bad habit."
 -- Naval Ravikant*